Pretty

 January 12, 2016

 Some of the places I visited in Norway last year reminded me of Alaska.
 Only prettier, smaller, more comfortable.
 And I realized how Alaska had been a truly extraordinary experience for my European eyes and mind.
 The scale, for sure, but most of all because it wasn’t pretty, and it wasn’t comfortable.
 There are houses, scattered along the highways, but they don’t seem to be part of anything.
 Most of the spaces are not designed to live in, they are designed for passing through, to facilitate drivers and truckers.
 You’re always on your way to some place, but never there.
 Buildings, shops, diners, gas stations, no one seems to care what these places look like.
 They are just there and they serve a purpose.
 I thought I would hate that, but I didn’t.
 People don’t seem to care much about their own looks either.
 And it didn’t take long before I stopped caring about what I looked like myself.
-No one else did, so why should I. Life up there is about something entirely different I guess.
+No one else seemed to mind, so why should I. Life up there is about something entirely different I guess.
 I’m not sure what.
 I think it’s coming to terms with nature, space, distance.
 Finding a place for yourself in the midst of all that.

 Up north, somewhere along the Dalton highway, we small talked with the girl behind the counter of a local coffee bar.
 She told us about the dead animals hanging on the ceiling, how she was working here just for the summer, and was hoping to get a job working on the pipeline later in the year.
 And for a brief moment, I envied her.